Pain a l’Ancienne

 This was the most delicious bread I’ve ever made, and is one of the easiest, if not the easiest, yeast bread recipe I’ve ever made.
 The bread takes minimal shaping and only one (long) rise.
 Simply make your dough, refrigerate overnight, let rise a little the next day, shape, and bake.
 You can hardly make a yeast bread more simply than that.

-.19 ounces yeast (1 3/4 tsp; both instant and active dry yeast work fine)
+- .19 ounces yeast (1 3/4 teaspoons; both instant and active dry yeast work fine)

 Combine flour, salt, yeast, and lesser amount of water in bowl of stand mixer.
 Beat with paddle attachment on low for 2 minutes.
 Replace the paddle with the dough hook, and beat for another 5-6 minutes on medium speed.
 The dough will stick to the bottom but should clear the sides of the bowl.
 If the dough is too dry, add more water, bit by bit, while mixing until the dough reaches this consistently; you want a slack dough.
 Oil a large bowl and scrape dough into it; grease the top of the dough and cover with plastic wrap.
 Immediately place the bowl in the fridge and refrigerate overnight.

 The dough will have risen some overnight.
 Pull the bowl from the fridge and let rise until the dough has doubled from its original (pre-refrigeration) size.
 This may take 2-4 hours, depending on your room temperature; it was cold so this took 4 for me.

 Gently transfer the dough to a well-floured surface.
 Try not to degas the dough.
 Flour the dough and gently stretch it to an 8×6 rectangle or oval.
 Use a dough or bench scraper dipped in water to cut the dough in half width-wise.